WoodlandsTech/election/README.md

 1. Request first and last name as appears on voter registration
 2. Likely to need additional information if duplicate names in county
+3. Should we capitalize first letter of names to avoid bad results?

 ### Results Presentation